 - “First contact resolution rate,” %

 A company can make “Average email response time” equal to 10 minutes, but this will not make customers happy, as the “First contact resolution rate” will be very low.
-Good response time is important, but what is more important is the high quality of the answers.
-To reflect this idea we need to introduce a concept of “weight” to the indicator.

 - “Average email response time,” hours; weight = 4